 Sales plans are like a roadmap your team can follow to achieve success.
 Without this roadmap they will take longer to achieve their targets as they move slower and possibly even in a different direction.

 A more focused and driven team

-A key benefit of a sales plan is that it can make your team more focused on achieving a specific goal or series of goals.
+A key benefit of every sales plan is that it can help make your team members more focused on achieving a specific goal, or series of goals.

 Once a sales plan is in place, your team should have a firmer, more coherent idea of what your aims are.
 They should also have a more specific idea of what steps they personally need to take to achieve them.